reallyreallyryan/llms-file-builder/README.md

 ## 🎯 Why LLMS.txt?

 AI search engines are increasingly used for finding businesses and services.
 An LLMS.txt file helps these AI systems understand your website's structure and content, similar to how robots.txt helps traditional search engines.
-This tool automates the creation of these files from your existing SEO crawl data.
+This tool automates the creation of these files from your existing SEO crawl data, with built-in AI optimization for maximum discoverability.

 ## 🏗️ Architecture